isotropics/shutter-agent/README.md

 ### Prepare the data

-1. Prepare a `keys.json` file containing wallet address and the private key for each of the four agents.
+1. Prepare a `keys.json` file containing wallet address and the private key for each of the  agents.

     ```
-    autonomy generate-key ethereum -n 4
+    autonomy generate-key ethereum -n 1
     ```

 2. Prepare a `ethereum_private_key.txt` file containing one of the private keys from `keys.json`.
 Ensure that there is no newline at the end.